fiskaltrust/interface-doc/doc/digital-receipt/implementation/digital-receipt-implementation.md

 Restart the fiskaltrust.Middleware to apply changes.

-# Create receipts with /print endpoint – receive receipt /response via POS-API
+# Create receipts with /print endpoint – receive receipt /response via POS-API (preferred)

 The POS-API is the latest addition to the digital receipt ecosystem.
 The POS API is a superset of the Middleware's "original" IPOS interface, and uses the same models for /sign, /journal and /echo.
 The core features of this API provides a variety of different functionalities for Point of Sales software and is the central entry point to the fiskaltrust.Middleware.
 For the digital receipt the /print endpoint is required, to digitally print digital receipts.